okta/okta-jwt-verifier-java/README.md

 ```
 [//]: # (end: basicUsage)

-This helper class configures a JWT parser with the details found via the [OpenID Connect discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html).
+This helper class configures a JWT parser with the details found through the [OpenID Connect discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html).
 The public keys used to validate the JWTs will also be retrieved
 and cached automatically.

 ## Validating a JWT

-After you have a `JwtVerifier` from above section and a `access_token` from a successful login, or from the `Bearer token`
+After you have a `JwtVerifier` from the above section and an `access_token` from a successful sign in, or from a `Bearer token`
-in the authorization header, you will need to make sure that this is still valid.
+in the authorization header, you will need to make sure that it is still valid.
 All you need to do is call the
 `decode` method (where `jwtString` is your access token in string format).

 ```java